Enduring Power of Attorney (EPA) for personal care and welfare

 You can also establish an EPA for property, which gives someone you trust the ability to make decisions about your money and property if you become too sick to do so.

-If you don't have an EPA for personal care and welfare
+If you do not have an EPA for personal care and welfare

-If you don't have one set up and you aren't able to manage anymore your family would need to apply to the Family Court to have someone appointed as a welfare guardian.
+If you do not have one set up and you are not able to manage anymore your family would need to apply to the Family Court to have someone appointed as a welfare guardian.

 This can be expensive and time-consuming and the Court may not appoint the person you would have chosen.
 The appointment of a welfare guardian also needs to be renewed every few years.